Regularity of Binomial Edge Ideals of Certain Block Graphs: Introduction

 \section{Introduction}

 Let $G$ be a simple graph on the vertex set $[n]$.
 Let $S = K[x_1, \ldots, x_n,y_1,\ldots,y_n]$ be the polynomial ring in $2n$ variables, where $K$ is a field.
 Then the ideal $J_G$ generated by $\{x_iy_j-x_jy_i \mid (i,j) \mbox{ is an edge in } G\}$ is called the binomial edge ideal of $G$.
 This was introduced by Herzog et al., \cite{hhhkr10} and independently by Ohtani, \cite{ohtani11}.
 Recently, there have been many results relating the combinatorial data of graphs with the algebraic properties of the corresponding binomial edge ideals, see \cite{cdi14}, \cite{cr2011}, \cite{ehh11}, \cite{mm2013}, \cite{mk2012}, \cite{mk2013}, \cite{zz13}.
-In particular, there have been active research connecting algebraic invariants of the binomial edge ideals such as Castelnuovo-Mumford regularity, depth, betti numbers etc., with combinatorial invariants associated with graphs such as length of maximal induced path, number of maximal cliques, matching number.
+In particular, there have been active research connecting algebraic invariants of the binomial edge ideals such as Castelnuovo-Mumford regularity, depth, Betti numbers etc., with combinatorial invariants associated with graphs such as length of maximal induced path, number of maximal cliques, matching number.
 For example, Matsuda and Murai proved that $\ell \leq \reg(S/J_G) \leq n-1$, where $\ell$ is the length of the longest induced path in $G$, \cite{mm2013}.
 They conjectured that if $\reg(S/J_G) = n-1$, then $G$ is a path of length $n$.
-Ene and Zarojanu proved this conjecture in the case of closed graphs, \cite{ez2015}, where a graph is said to be closed if its binomial edge ideal has a quadratic Gr\"obner basis.
+In \cite{km16}, Kiani and Saeedi Madani proved the conjecture.
 Chaudhry et al. proved that if $T$ is a tree whose longest induced path has length $\ell$, then $\reg(S/J_T) = \ell$ if and only if $T$ is a caterpillar, \cite{cdi14}.
-In \cite{mk2012}, Madani and Kiani proved that for a closed graph $G$, $\reg(S/J_G) \leq c(G)$, where $c(G)$ is the number of maximal cliques in $G$.
-Later they generalized this result to the case of binomial edge ideal of a pair of a closed graph and a complete graph and proposed that if $G$ is any graph, then $\reg(S/J_G) \leq c(G)$, \cite{mk2013}.
-In \cite{mk-arxiv-13}, they proved the bound for the class of generalized block graphs.
+Therefore, the trees that attain the minimal or maximal regularity have been characterized.
+However, for most of the graph classes, the Matsuda-Murai bounds are far from being tight.
+Saeedi Madani and Kiani, \cite{mk2012}, proved that if $G$ is a closed graph, then $\reg(S/J_G) \leq c(G)$, where $c(G)$ is the number of maximal cliques in $G$.
+Here, a graph is said to be closed if its binomial edge ideal has a quadratic Gr\"obner basis.
+They generalized this result to the case of binomial edge ideal of a pair of a closed graph and a complete graph, and proposed conjectured that for any graph $G$, $\reg(S/J_G) \leq c(G)$, \cite{mk2013}.
+In \cite{mk-arxiv-13}, they proved the conjecture for generalized block graph.
+In \cite{ez2015}, Ene and Zarojanu proved that if $G$ is a chordal graph with the property that any two distinct maximal cliques intersect in at most one vertex, then $\reg(S/J_G) \leq c(G)$.